MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 The automatic variable `$PSNativeCommandArgumentPassing` allows you to select the behavior at runtime.
-The valid values are `Legacy`, `Standard`, and `Windows`.
-The default behavior is platform specific.
-On Windows platforms, the default setting is `Windows` and non-Windows platforms default to `Standard`.
+The valid values are `Legacy`, `Standard`, and `Windows`. `Legacy` is the historic behavior.

+The `$PSNativeCommandArgumentPassing` variable is defined by default but the value is platform specific.

+- On Windows, the preference is set to `Windows`.
+- On non-Windows platforms, the preference is set to `Standard`.
+- If you have removed the `$PSNativeCommandArgumentPassing` variable, PowerShell uses the `Standard` behavior.

-`Legacy` is the historic behavior.
-The behavior of `Windows` and `Standard` mode are the same except, in `Windows` mode, invocations of the following files automatically use the `Legacy` style argument passing.
+The behavior of `Windows` and `Standard` mode are the same except, in `Windows` mode, PowerShell uses the `Legacy` behavior of argument passing when you run the following files.

 - `cmd.exe`
 - `cscript.exe`
+- `find.exe`
+- `sqlcmd.exe`
 - `wscript.exe`
+- Files ending with:
-- ending with `.bat`
+  - `.bat`
-- ending with `.cmd`
+  - `.cmd`
-- ending with `.js`
+  - `.js`
-- ending with `.vbs`
+  - `.vbs`
-- ending with `.wsf`
+  - `.wsf`

 If the `$PSNativeCommandArgumentPassing` is set to either `Legacy` or `Standard`, the parser doesn't check for these files.
 For examples of the new behavior, see [about_Parsing][36].

 PowerShell 7.3 also added the ability to trace parameter binding for native commands.
 For more information, see [Trace-Command][50].

 ## $PSNativeCommandUseErrorActionPreference

-This preference variable is available in PowerShell 7.3 and later with the `PSNativeCommandErrorActionPreference` feature enabled.

-With this feature enabled, native commands with non-zero exit codes issue errors according to `$ErrorActionPreference` when `$PSNativeCommandUseErrorActionPreference` is `$true`.
+When `$PSNativeCommandUseErrorActionPreference` is `$true`, native commands with non-zero exit codes issue errors according to `$ErrorActionPreference`.

-> [!NOTE]
-> `PSNativeCommandUseErrorActionPreference` is an experimental feature added in
-> PowerShell 7.3.
-For more information, see [Using experimental features][01].

 Some native commands, like [robocopy][02] use non-zero exit codes to represent information other than errors.
 In these cases, you can temporarily disable the